 Petroselinum crispum var.
 Crispum.
 Curly parsley is generally used as a garnish, but it is becoming more indispensable in cooking.
 It is a major component of fine herbes (blend of fresh parsley, chives, chervil, and tarragon) and bouquet garni, a French term for a collection of mixed herbs (traditionally thyme, bay leaf, and parsley).
 Darki… Read more »

 A beautiful evergreen perennial shrub, rosemary has narrow, aromatic green leaves that are reminiscent of pine.
-It is used for seasoning meats, savoury dishes, roasted potatoes, and baking.
+The earthy and peppery flavour holds up well when used in cooked dishes.
+Rosemary is prized for roasts, fish, stews, roasted vegetables, and breads.
 It prefers light, sandy soil mixed with lime and a south-facing planting area.
-To protect plants from winterkill, trim back.
-This will encourage new branching in the… Read more »
+To protect… Read more »

 A kitchen gardener’s dream plant: useful, good-looking, and easy to maintain.
 This hardy annual is easy to grow, capable of withstanding conditions that are far from optimal.
 Beneficial insects love this plant.
 Sage has lovely, woolly, silvery-green fragrant leaves that provide a strong, balsamic flavour to a wide variety of dishes.
 Use fresh or dried to… Read more »